Pythae: Unifying Generative Autoencoders in Python -- A Benchmarking Use Case: Case study benchmark

-\paragraph{Task 2: Image generation} We consider an image generation task with the trained models.
-In this experiment, we also explore different ways of sampling new data, either 1) using a simple distribution chosen as $\mathcal{N}(0,I_d)$ and corresponding to the prior for variational approaches ($\mathcal{N}$); 2) fitting a 10 components mixture of Gaussian in the latent space post training as proposed in \citep{ghosh_variational_2020} (GMM), 3) fitting a normalising flow taken as a Masked Autoregressive Flow (MAF) \citep{papamakarios2017masked} or 4) fitting a VAE in a similar fashion as \citep{dai_diagnosing_2018}.
-For the MAF, two-layer MADE \citep{germain2015made} are used.
-For each sampler, we select the models achieving the lowest FID on the validation set and compute the Inception Score\footnote{We used the implementation of \url{https://github.com/openai/improved-gan}} (IS) \citep{salimans2016improved} and the FID on the test set\footnote{See the whole results at \url{https://wandb.ai/benchmark_team/generations}} .
-The main results are shown in Table.~\ref{tab:generation} for the normal and GMM sampler (see Appendix.~\ref{appD:complete_table} for the other sampling schemes).
 One of the key findings of this experiment is that performing \emph{ex-post} density (therefore not using the standard Gaussian prior) for the variational approach tends to almost always lead to better generation metrics even when a simple 10-components mixture of Gaussian is used.
-Interestingly, we note that when a more advanced density estimation model such as a MAF is used, results appear equivalent to those of the GMM (see Appendix.~\ref{appD:complete_table}).
+Interestingly, we note that when a more advanced density estimation model such as a MAF is used, results appear equivalent to those of the GMM (see Appendix.~\ref{appD}).
 This may be due to the simplicity of the database we used and in consequence of the distribution of the latent codes that can be approximated well enough with a GMM.
 It should nonetheless be noted that the number of components in the GMM remains a key parameter which was set to the number of classes for MNIST and CIFAR10 since it is known, however too high a value may lead to overfitting while a low one may lead to worse results.
-For this task the adversarial approach proposed in the VAEGAN clearly surpasses peers on MNIST and CELEBA with impressive results when compared to other models.
-Nonetheless, fitting such a model may be challenging due to the adversarial approach and results can be considerably affected if parameters are not chosen correctly (see Appendix.~\ref{appD:res_by_models}).